imperialCHEPI/healthgps/architecture.md

 The order of execution of each module and provision of parameters for each call is the responsibility of the simulation engine algorithm.
 Users can optionally provide a fixed seed to initialise the random number generator for reproducibility, the same generator instance is used throughout the simulation and depending on the run mode: baseline only vs. with intervention, the seed is reset for each run.
 The simulation engine consists of two main steps, *initialise*, and *update* the virtual population.

-Creating and initialising the virtual population is the first step of a simulation run, below is the sequence diagram showning the events and order of activation of the different modules by the Health GPS algorithm.
+Creating and initialising the virtual population is the first step of a simulation run, below is the sequence diagram showing the events and order of activation of the different modules by the Health GPS algorithm.

 |![Health GPS Initialise Population](/assets/image/initialise_sequence.png)|
 |:--:|